MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 You should see all fields pre-populated with the defaults in the **Networking** pane.
 Use the following steps to save the network configuration:

 1. Select **Edit virtual network**.
-Write down the address space of the virtual network - for example, *10.1.4.0/23*.
+Save aside the address space of the virtual network - for example, *10.1.4.0/23*.

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/portal-networking-vnet.png" alt-text="Screenshot of the Azure portal that shows the Oracle WebLogic Server Cluster on Azure VMs Virtual Network pane." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/portal-networking-vnet.png":::

 1. Select `wls-subnet` to edit the subnet.
-Under **Subnet details**, write down the starting address and subnet size - for example, *10.1.5.0* and */28*.
+Under **Subnet details**, save aside the starting address and subnet size - for example, *10.1.5.0* and */28*.

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/portal-networking-vnet-wls-subnet.png" alt-text="Screenshot of the Azure portal that shows the Oracle WebLogic Server Cluster on Azure VMs WLS Subnet of Virtual Network pane." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/portal-networking-vnet-wls-subnet.png":::